jyoungblood/xprss/README.md

 `composer require hxgf/xprss:0.0.2@dev`

-Then, move the .htaccess to the root of your site and you're done:
+Then, copy the .htaccess to the root of your site:

-`mv vendor/hxgf/xprss/.htaccess ./.htaccess`
+`cp vendor/hxgf/xprss/.htaccess ./.htaccess`

 ## Usage
-If you installed using composer, you can just do:
+If you installed using composer it's easy to initialize:

 ```php
 <?php